 A: No. All courses require attendance in the Washington, D.C. area as specified on the Schedule of Classes.

-A: The average GRE scores of admitted students are: Verbal: 600 Quantitative: 600 Analytical: 5.0 The average undergraduate GPA of our admitted students is 3.5 (on a 4.0 scale).
+A: The GRE scores are optional.
+If you think your GRE scores will enhance your application, feel free to submit them.
+Otherwise, they are not required.
+The average undergraduate GPA of our admitted students is 3.5 (on a 4.0 scale).

-A: The average is just that; it is not a minimum score.
-An applicant can have exceptional GRE scores and still not be admitted to the program if their application fails to impress elsewhere.
+A: The average is just that; it is not a minimum.
 At the end of the day, we are looking for applicants with a passion for journalism.
 You’ll want to demonstrate that in your application above all else.

 Among the items you might care to include would be your financial, community, and family background, whether you are the first person in your family to pursue a higher education, or any other factors that you feel would contribute to the diversity of our academic community.
 You may also wish to give the graduate admissions committee some examples of your determination to pursue your goals, your initiative and ability to develop ideas, and/or your capacity for working through problems independently.”

 A: There are no specific guidelines to writing your essay.
 Emphasize your strengths and individuality and tell us why the Philip Merrill College of Journalism is the best fit for you (and vice versa).

 A: In the online application to the Graduate School, you will be able to upload a copy of your official transcript in the Previous Education section.
 This is sufficient for the purpose of your application.
 If you are offered admission and choose to enroll in the University of Maryland, you will need to send your official (in a sealed envelope) transcript along with a literal English translation and proof of the award of your degree if necessary to: